stackerdude/watch_edition/Notifications.md

 # Creating Your First Notification

 The watch is capable of creating different types of notifications.
-For this exercise we'll be creating a "Demo" notification that pops up saying "This is a demo notification"
+For this exercise we'll be creating a demo notification that pops up saying "This is a Demo Notification"

  ✨ **(S U R P R I S E !)** ✨